Haddox/prot_stab_analysis_pipeline/README.md

 * Inputs:
     * all inputs are described above in the section called "How to run the pipeline"
 * Dependencies:
-    * all scripts in the `scripts/` directory, described below
+    * all scripts in the `scripts/` directory, described below, as well as `PARE`
 * Outputs:
-    * all outputs are described above in the section called "How to run the pipeline"
+    * all outputs are described above in the section called "Output of the pipeline"

 ### `fit_all_ec50_data.py`